-As the most popular table shape, rectangle comprises the most populated category.
+As the most popular table shape, rectangular tables comprise the most populated category.
 Being the most functional shape allows for a playfulness of style that spawns a wide variety of tables.

-Our second example is a glossy, minimalist rectangle table.
+Our second example is a glossy, minimalist rectangular table.

-The square is the simplest table design.
+The square dining table is the simplest design.
 Four legs, equidistant from each other.
 These are perfect for four diners and compact spaces.